reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-02-v2.md

 1. Observe the message string output displayed in the Terminal.

-    Once the Simulated Device application is running, it will be sending event messages to the Azure IoT Hub that include **temperature** and **humidity** values, and displaying message string output in the console.
+    Once the Simulated Device application is running, it will be sending event messages to the Azure IoT Hub that include **temperature** and **humidity** values and displaying message string output in the console.

     The terminal output will look similar to the following: